Mood Boards for Better Websites

 Color

-I always start a mood board by selecting and pairing colors.
+You should always start a mood board by selecting and pairing colors.
 Color is one of the most powerful visual components that communicates meaning and messaging instantaneously.
-In fact, research from the University of Loyola, Maryland, show that 60% of people choose whether they are attracted to a message based on the color alone!
-This is the foundational point for me to align or set the overall tone for the project.
-One of the tools I use for this is Adobe Color.
-I find it intuitive and fast to get a color palette and variants done.
+In fact, research from the University of Loyola, Maryland shows that 60% of people choose whether they are attracted to a message based on the color alone!

 Imagery

-Like color, images convey a lot of information in just a few seconds compared to reading or listening any of the key messaging.
-I like Unsplash, and being an Adobe user I rely on Adobe Stock images.
-Whatever program you choose, consider the filtering options by color, theme, and other variants.
+Like color, images convey a lot of information in just a few seconds compared to reading or listening to any of the key messaging.
+Unsplash and Adobe Stock images are good to rely on for this.

 Typography